CllsPy/learn_ai/moocs/learning from data/README.md

- - [ X ] Lecture 1: The Learning Problem
+ - [X] Lecture 1: The Learning Problem
 -  [ ] Lecture 2: Is Learning Feasible?
 -  [ ]  Lecture 3: The Linear Model I
 -  [ ] Lecture 4: Error and Noise